Jorg8383/LeetFleet/README.md

 ### WoT build with NPM

-The directories that contain the Javascript code for running the Web of Things (WoT) architectural system for emulating vehicles and communicating with the backend system require separate builds and installation.
+The directories that contain the JavaScript code for running the Web of Things (WoT) architectural system for emulating vehicles and communicating with the backend system require separate builds and installation.
 To simply run the project, run the following command in your terminal from the "vehicle" and the "wot_bridge_directory" directories:

 ```